Brain Health: 10 Tips for Keeping "Senior Moments" at Bay

 Brain fog.
 Senior moments.
 And more serious concerns: Alzheimer’s and other forms of dementia that affect over 7 million Americans each year.
 It is important to be proactive about brain health − especially as we age.
 There are many aspects to our minds that remain a mystery.
 Yet there is also a lot about the brain that science has figured out, much of it relatively recently.

 One important factor that we do know is that, even though the brain is technically not a muscle, in many ways it functions like one.
-For your brain to stay healthy operate at its best, it must be nurtured, nourished, and “exercised” every day.
+For your brain to stay healthy and operate at its best, it must be nurtured, nourished, and “exercised” every day.
 Here are 10 ways to keep your mind flexible and working for you at any age…

 #1: Get Enough Quality Sleep.
 Studies conclude that most individuals need at least 7 hours of quality sleep each night.
 While you sleep, your brain is busy repairing, clearing out toxins, and organizing all the input from the experiences of the day.